Michaels Cue Bids

 - 1♠ - 2♠ = 5 hearts and 5 of a minor

-The most important point is that your suits must be good.
+Your suits should be good to make a Michaels Cue Bid.
 A useful rule of thumb is that each suit should contain two of the top four honors.
 You don't have to have an opening hand - just good suits, so the strength may vary.
 The reason that you need to have good suits is that the auction may easily be forced to the 3-level.

 This is a perfect Michaels Cue Bid.
 Partner now has an accurate picture of your hand and can support either of your suit, secure in the knowledge that your suits are of good quality.